 11. We are currently/becoming an Eco-School.
 How can Hillside help us with this?

 We too are an Eco-School and want to support other schools with this initiative.
 Many of our lessons will get you points for your scoring.
 As well, we can talk to you about ways in which our actions/procedures fall into Eco-Schools.

 12. What about ticks?

 Ticks are present in Rouge Park and have been found in other parts of the city as well.
-It is the new reality.
+It is the new reality in Toronto and many other places in Ontario.
 That being said, Hillside has had few incidences of ticks.
-There are preventative measures you can take such as wearing long pants and sleeves, light clothing and closed -toed footwear.
+There are preventative measures you can take such as wearing long pants and sleeves, light clothing and closed-toed footwear.
 The risk of getting Lyme disease in Toronto is considered to be low.
 If the tick is removed within 24 hours there is not a risk of Lyme disease.
 If a tick is discovered after this time, doctors can prescribe antibiotics to prevent the risk of infection.
 The number of ticks who carry the bacteria responsible for Lyme disease is low.
 For more information please see the following link, and if you have further questions do not hesitate to call the school.